Click HERE to view animals currently being housed at the shelter.

 I'VE REPORTED MY LOST PET, NOW WHAT?

 Don't rely on your lost pet report and our website to determine if your pet is at the shelter.
-We recommend you continue to visit the shelter to walk through the kennels to see if your pet is with us.
+We recommend you continue to watch our website as animals are brought in every day.
+Keep an eye on social media sites like Lost Dogs of Fort Wayne or Lost Cats of Fort Wayne.

 HOW LONG DO ANIMALS STAY AT THE SHELTER?